lehtiolab/ddamsproteomics/docs/usage.md

 127N   setA   ABC1   TREAT
 127C   setA   DMSO2  CTRL
 128N   setA   ABC2   TREAT
-129N   setA   pool   X__POOL
+129N   setA   pool
 ...
 ```

-For DE analysis, sample groups represent internal standard can be called X__POOL so they will be filtered out.
+For DE analysis, sample-channels that e.g represent internal standards will be filtered out if no sample group is given, see above 129N channel.
+N.B.
 Even when not using DEqMS you can provide a sample table for annotation of your quant output.

 ### PTM analysis